SamodAas/Credit-loan-risk-calculation/README.md

-This project calculates the capital requirement for given loans by a bank according to both the standard approach and F-IRB approach established by the Basel committee.
+This project calculates the capital requirement for given mortgage loans by a bank according to both the standard approach and F-IRB approach established by the Basel committee.

 [Link](https://docs.google.com/spreadsheets/d/1ab1TLiSjM7uA31HGqcP_-YkW5MMo4hCveACZfAOwfos/edit?usp=sharing)